andzlkrn23/SQL-Database/README.md

 # Database and SQL Script

-This repository contains the SQL script to create a database and tables based on a provided ERD diagram, along with sample INSERT statements to populate the tables with data.
+This repository contains the SQL script to create a database and tables based on a provided ERD diagram, along with sample statements to populate the tables with data.

 ## Files
+![PIcture/sample-database-erd.png]

 - `database_script.sql` - SQL script that creates the database, tables, and sample data